Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

    Overview of the climate service tool UMEP (from Lindberg et al. 2018)

-.. note:: This tutorial is currently designed to work with QGIS 2.18.
+.. note:: This tutorial is currently designed to work with QGIS 2.18 but can be followed using QGIS version 3.x (some QGIS built-in tools have been moved).
 It is recommended that you have a look at the tutorials :ref:`IntroductionToSuews` and :ref:`SuewsAdvanced` before you go through this tutorial.

 Objectives